 Over 90 years after the release of Alfred Döblin’s Berlin Alexanderplatz, Hakan Savaş Mican writes an homage to today’s Berlin in Berlin Oranienplatz.
-With poetic video images and live music, as in his previous production Die Nacht von Lissabon, he tells of missed opportunities and the attempt to figure out which life is the original, and which the copy of another Berlin Oranienplatz is the first part of a trilogy that continues with Kleistpark and Richardplatz.
+With poetic video images and live music, as in his previous production Die Nacht von Lissabon, he tells of missed opportunities and the attempt to figure out which life is the original, and which the copy of another.

-Special thanks to Jens Hillje, Ulrike Beerbaum; Dr. Reut Yael Paz; Gökhan D.; Ar-Tur Reisebüro, Vedat Çılgın; Collect Boutique, Sophia Hannß, Johanna Kunig, Rosa Ceesay; Architekturbüro Gränitz; Julian Brinkmann; Janina Rudenska; Berlin.
+Special thanks to Jens Hillje, Ulrike Beerbaum; Dr. Reut Yael Paz; Gökhan D.; Ar-Tur Reisebüro, Vedat Çılgın; Collect Boutique, Sophia Hannß, Johanna Kunig, Rosa Ceesay; Architekturbüro Gränitz; Julian Brinkmann; Janina Rudenska; Sedal Sardan, A-Trane; Berlin.

 Photo: Esra Rotthoff